arunbaby0/arunbaby.com/_dsa/0001-two-sum.md

 Two Sum may seem simple, but it introduces one of the most important patterns in computer science: **using hash tables to trade space for time**.
 This pattern powers countless production systems, from recommendation engines serving millions of users to real-time analytics processing billions of events.

 The next time you reach for a nested loop, ask yourself: "Could a hash table make this O(n) instead of O(n²)?"
-Often, the answer is yes—and the performance difference can be transformational.
+Often, the answer is yes and the performance difference can be transformational.

 Remember: **Algorithms aren't just for interviews.
 They're the foundation of scalable, efficient production systems.**